AO-StreetArt/CrazyIvan/docs/pages/api.rst

 Scene Update
 ------------

 Scene updates can be used to update scene attributes.
-If Atomic Transactions are enabled, then updates will be processed in the order they are received, across all instances of Crazy Ivan connected to the same Redis cluster.

 Scene Destroy
 -------------